-How cross-border business payments work in India
+How do cross-border payments work for businesses in India?

 In a transaction, when the sender and receiver of funds are from two different countries, then it’s termed cross-border payments.